 If selected, the recipient will be notified in writing in advance of any EOBGR of its COPS Office awards.
 This review is generally performed over a one- to two-day period.
-Recipients will have an opportunity to resolve any identified noncompliance issues, if necessary, following the EOBGR interview.
-In addition, award recipients will also have an opportunity to seek customer service and/or technical assistance on the implementation of their award.
+Compliance reviews will be conducted for active awards to address any noncompliance and/or administrative issues identified during the review.
+In addition, award recipients will receive customer service and/or technical assistance on the implementation of their award.

 Alleged Noncompliance Referral (ANCR).
 An ANCR is an allegation of suspected noncompliance that originates from an internal source within the COPS Office or an external referral from one of many sources.
-Internal ANCRs generally originate from COPS Office Grants Administration Division, COPS Office Finance Division, or the COPS Office Legal Division, although any COPS Office component may refer a noncompliance issue to the ANCR.
-External noncompliance referrals may be received from anonymous complainants, media, citizens, law enforcement agencies, other Federal agencies, or other outside sources.
+Internal ANCRs generally originate from COPS Office Grants Administration Division, COPS Office Finance Division, Community Policing Advancement Directorate, or the COPS Office Legal Division, although any COPS Office component may refer a noncompliance issue to the ANCR.
+External noncompliance referrals may be received from anonymous complainants, media, citizens, law enforcement agencies, other federal agencies, or other outside sources.
 On a case-by-case basis, COPS Office ANCR staff members determine the appropriate course of action to take to investigate complaints of alleged noncompliance.
-This may include phone or letter contact or a site visit by COPS Office staff or the OIG.
-Each ANCR referral is resolved as a violation or nonviolation based upon the preponderance of the supporting documentation or other facts to determine if the award recipient is in compliance or noncompliance.
+This may include phone or letter contact or a site visit by COPS Office staff or the Office of the Inspector General (OIG).
+Each ANCR referral is resolved as a violation or non-violation based upon the supporting documentation and/or other factors used to make a determination for compliance or non-compliance.

-Audit liaison.
+Audit Liaison.
 The OIG may conduct a random audit for any recipient of a COPS Office award.
-In the event your agency has undergone an OIG audit and there are audit recommendations (findings) resulting from noncompliance or poor accountability practices, the COPS Office Audit Liaison Section will work with your agency to resolve and close these recommendations.
-Remedies to close recommendations may include repayment of award funds, providing adequate documentation to demonstrate compliance, or providing proof of policies or procedures that were created or revised to directly address the causes for the noncompliance as a proactive preventative measure to avoid future noncompliance.
+In the event your agency is audited by the OIG and there are audit recommendations (findings) resulting from noncompliance and/or poor accountability practices, the COPS Office Audit Liaison Section will work with your agency to resolve and close these recommendations.
+Remedies to close recommendations may include repayment of award funds and/or providing adequate documentation to demonstrate compliance and/or providing proof of policies or procedures that were created or revised to directly address the causes for the noncompliance as a proactive preventative measure to avoid future noncompliance.